zuozhenggh/learning-library/data-management-library/modern-data-warehouse/configure-integration/configure-integration-v2.md

 ## Introduction

 In this lab, you will configure and run the ODI integrations.
-For the EBS data source, you will use smart import in ODI and use a pre-developed mapping.
+For the EBS data source, you will use smart import in ODI and use an available mapping.
 For the ADW data source, you will create the mapping between the source and destination databases.

 Estimated Lab Time: 60 minutes